BellumGalaxy/BG-IW/README.md

 ## I want to help build this ASAP!
 Oh, thanks for demonstrating such courage, determination, and passion.
 We would love to get your help!
-Please let the other guys know that you want to help, they don't read minds like I did when you stated that.
+Please let the other guys know that you want to help they don't read minds like I did when you stated that.

 Enter our [discord](https://discord.gg/H2UpdzbbRJ) channel and send a message in "comunidade > chat-geral".